Abddab/Data-Warehousing-demo/README.md

 ## Creating the Data Warehouse and loading the data

+We will only create views since we are not worried about performance on a database of this scale.
 ## Bringing the Dimensional model into PowerBI and create meaningful reports